 If the general workflow is not organized and visualized precisely, it won’t be able to reach its full capacity, or exceed it and will create a long-term problem for the company.
 If you are using a visualization tool, such as a Kanban board, in your daily process management, bottlenecks can be seen clearly and it is going to be very easy to point out what causes them.
 If visualization is not enough, a thorough analysis of the stability of your workflow will show you the problem, but it is going to be slower and in the meantime, the existing bottlenecks may tighten.
 Then, comes the hard and in many cases, expensive part – dealing with them.

-In order to avoid dealing with bottlenecks more than you have to, you must take the necessary measures to prevent them.
+In order to eliminate bottlenecks, you must take the necessary measures to prevent them.
 Setting limits on the number of tasks each person is allowed to take on at a given time is a great idea for this purpose.
 They ensure that every team member keeps a steady pace and does not overwork themselves.
 Another great thing about work-in-progress (WIP) limits is that they show you if somebody is slacking and the bottleneck is caused by individual negligence rather than collective.
 When it is clear what workload is lying on the shoulders of which colleagues, the chance of bottlenecks caused by their absence can be reduced significantly.
 Before they leave, for, let’s say, a maternity leave, their work can be delegated accordingly to as many people as needed in order to avoid slowing them down and yet not lose track of the process, due to the segmentation.

 When you have a bottleneck in the process, it is crucial to assess its scale.